kacperbojakowski/final-project/07-employment/3-application/index.md

 In the process of your recruitment, you may be asked to complete certain tasks designed to test your skills.
 These can take the form of a short exercise during the interview, or a longer assignment to prepare at home.

 An example of the former would be an "ELI5" ("Explain Like I'm Five") description of a technical concept: *API*, *single sourcing*, or similar.
-Sometimes you may be asked to prepare short instructions for something fairly obvious, e.g. *"how to use a nutcracker?"* or *"how search for images in Google?"*.
+Sometimes you may be asked to prepare short instructions for something obvious, e.g., *"how to use a nutcracker?"* or *"how to search for images in Google?"*.
 Silly as they may sound, these tasks help to determine how well you can recognize and break down steps in a process and how clearly you can organize and present your thoughts.

 Longer assignments often concern a specific tool, standard, or technology.
 A task like this could be to use DITA in OxygenXML to recreate the TOC and folder structure of a PDF you got from the recruiters.
 In an easier variant, it could be rewriting said document in Markdown or HTML, for example.